 Fast fashion can impact consumers themselves, encouraging a “throw-away” culture because of both the built-in obsolescence of the products and the speed at which trends emerge.

-It is confusing – all left for us to figure out as consumers, people don’t know what decisions to make, overwhelming
+It is confusing – all left for us to figure out as consumers, people don’t know what decisions to make, overwhelming.

 The average Irish person spends €850 a year in the clothing retail sector – about €70 a month

-No matter what environmental/ sustainable buzzwords they are using - Unless they are stating explicitly that they are paying a living wage – then there is human slavery involved and pollutants etc.
+No matter what environmental/sustainable buzzwords they are using - Unless they are stating explicitly that they are paying a living wage – then there is human slavery involved and pollutants etc.

 If we as consumers begin to reject the exploitative nature of fast fashion, there’ll be no market for it.

 ESG stands for Environmental Social Governance in the private sector and it aims to embed all 17 Sustainable Development Goals into an organisation.
 Become an ESG Leader with our 5 month Online Educational Programme.
-More info HERE
+And don't forget to subscribe to our newsletter.

 Thank you for reading today.